threefoldtecharchive/jumpscaleX_libs_extra/JumpscaleLibsExtra/tools/threefold_simulation/templates/gridvaluation.md

 {% endfor %}

-### example detailed calculation for month {month}
+### example detailed calculation for month {{a.month}}

 In case the TFT price is auto then it gets calculated with the params as defined below.

 #### revenues with utilization in account

-This does not take token price increase into consideration.
+- The revenue is calculated on TFT at the price in USD at point when the TFT has been received.
+- In other words TFT token price growth will give more return for the farmer but is not visible below.

 | | USD |
 | --- | ---: |